 - Confirmation that the item/s returned is well-received.

 Prohibited Seller Activities and Actions – Don’ts

-You are not allowed to include your email address on any of your emails to customer (even if you do, Amazon will automatically remove it from the email – so better not try.)
+- Direct email addresses“Buyers and sellers may communicate with one another via the Buyer-Seller Messaging Service.”Sellers are not allowed to include email address on any of their emails to customers.
+Even if you do, Amazon will automatically remove it from the email – so better not try.
 All communication between you and your buyer should be made inside Amazon’s Messaging Service where your customer will be given alias email that looks like this: Abc12346@marketplace.amazon.com

 To sum up, your email should not contain any of the following: